On the achievability of blind source separation for high-dimensional nonlinear source mixtures: Results

-In the above system, the nonlinear bases comprise a mixture of linear and nonlinear projections from all the hidden sources.
-In particular, {\it linear components} of the hidden sources in the bases are organized as $H s$ using a matrix $H$ that minimizes the mean squared error, $H \equiv \arg\min_H \E[|f - \E[f] - H s|^2] = \E[f s^T]$.
-Whereas, {\it nonlinear components} of the hidden sources $\phi \equiv f - \E[f] - H s$ indicate components in the bases that are uncorrelated with $s$ (please ensure $\E[\phi s^T]=O$).
+For analytical tractability, we decompose nonlinear bases $f$ into the sum of linear and nonlinear parts of hidden sources as follows: {\it linear components} of the hidden sources in the bases are defined as $H s$ using a coefficient matrix $H$ that minimizes the mean squared error, $H \equiv \arg\min_H \E[|f - \E[f] - H s|^2]$.
+Such a coefficient matrix is computed as $H = \E[f s^T]$.
+The remaining part $\phi \equiv f - \E[f] - H s$ is referred to as {\it nonlinear components} of the hidden sources, which are orthogonal (uncorrelated) to $s$ (i.e., $\E[\phi s^T]=O$).
 This definition of linear and nonlinear components is unique.
 Thus, the sensory inputs (equation \eqref{x}) are decomposed into linear and nonlinear transforms of the hidden sources,

-The first term on the right-hand side represents the {\it signal} comprising the linear components of the hidden sources, whereas the second term represents the {\it noise} introduced via the nonlinearity in the generative process.
+The first term on the right-hand side represents the {\it signal} comprising the linear components of the hidden sources, whereas the second term represents the {\it residual} introduced via the nonlinearity in the generative process.
 Further, because $\phi$ is uncorrelated with $s$, the covariance of the bases is decomposed into their linear and nonlinear counterparts $\Cov[f] \equiv \E[(f-\E[f])(f-\E[f])^T] = \Cov[Hs] + \Cov[\phi] = HH^T + \Sigma$, where $\Sigma \equiv \Cov[\phi]$ indicates the covariance of $\phi$.
-Thus, the covariance of the sensory inputs $\Cov[x] \equiv B\Cov[f]B^T$ can be decomposed into the signal and noise covariances,
+Thus, the covariance of the sensory inputs $\Cov[x] \equiv B\Cov[f]B^T$ can be decomposed into the signal and residual covariances,

-Crucially, the signal components have only $N_s$ nonzero eigenmodes when $N_f > N_s$ owing to low-column-rank matrix $H$, whereas the noise components are distributed in the $N_f$-dimensional eigenspace.
-This implies that if the norms of the signal and noise components are in a similar order, the eigenvalues of the signal components can be $N_f/N_s$ order times larger than those of the noise components.
+Crucially, the signal covariance has only $N_s$ nonzero eigenvalues when $N_f > N_s$ owing to low-column-rank matrix $H$, whereas the eigenvalues of the residual covariance are distributed in the $N_f$-dimensional eigenspace.
+This implies that if the norms of the linear and nonlinear components in the inputs are in a similar order and $N_s$ is sufficiently large, the eigenvalues of the signal covariance (i.e., linear components) are $N_f/N_s$ order times larger than those of the residual covariance (i.e., nonlinear components).
+We will prove in the following sections that, when $N_s \gg 1$, this property derives from the fact that elements of $A$ are Gaussian distributed and singular values of $B$ are of order 1.